UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 Students are now allowed to use digital cheatsheets, which can be uploaded to the PrairieLearn system.
 The cheatsheet must be:
 - **handwritten** on a **single**, **one-page**, **letter-sized** sheet (8.5x11 inches).
 - The cheat sheet must then be scanned and uploaded as a PDF **before** the quiz.
+- You may create your cheatsheet on an iPad, but it must be handwritten using a stylus—no typing is allowed.
+- Exceptions can be made for students with accommodations from CfA for handwriting.

 ### PrairieTest